Dmytro-Kozachok/awesomestaticsites.com/content/hugo-experience.md

 15. (optional) Get a domain name for your site to public it on the Internet, e.g., using [Namecheap](https://www.namecheap.com/).

 16. Sign in to [Netlify](https://app.netlify.com/sites/dmytryko/overview) with your GitHub account, then deploy and name your site following the inline instructions.
+For more details, refer to the [publish via Netlify](https://docsy-site.netlify.app/docs/static-site-generators/jekyll/#publish-your-site) article of my teammate Ivan Cheban.

 17. Check out your website on the Internet by the Netlify link generated in the format _<your_site_name>.netlify.app_, e.g., https://dmytryko.netlify.app.